notaryproject/notaryproject.dev/content/en/docs/signing_and_verification.md

 For users, verifying the signatures of these artifacts confirms their legitimacy and ensures they remain unaltered.
 Solutions like Notation simplify the process by enabling the signing and verification of Open Container Initiative (OCI) artifacts, such as container images.
 By integrating with platforms like Harbor, producers can securely sign images, while consumers validate them before use, making deployments to Kubernetes or other environments more secure.

-The process typically includes generating cryptographic keys, attaching signatures to images, and configuring trust policies that define trusted entities and verification protocols.
+The process typically includes generating cryptographic Certificates, attaching signatures to images, and configuring trust policies that define trusted entities and verification protocols.
 Such practices are essential to building a resilient software supply chain, ensuring secure deployments, and maintaining confidence in the artifacts being used.

 # Explanation of Simple Terms